Monogram 1/48 Su-25 Frogfoot Kit First Look

 Another nice innovation with this kit are intake and exhaust ducts with engine compressor/turbine faces at the ends (respectively).
 Unfortunately, this kit example had a short-shot (didn't completely mold) in the intake ducts, but I have a spare fortunately.

-Straight from the box, the kit represents a 'clean machine', one that would appear on Warsaw Pact airfields and non-combat Soviet examples.
-You'll need to check your references if you're doing an Afghan war veteran for placement of the dorsal chaff/flare launchers.
+Straight from the box, the kit represents a 'clean machine' prototype.
+You'll need to check your references if you're doing an Afghan war veteran for missing details as well as placement of the dorsal chaff/flare launchers.

 Like the A-10, the Su-25 can carry just about any tactical weapon ever produced for Soviet aircraft.
 The kit includes external fuel tanks for the inboard pylons, R-60 (Aphid) missiles for the outboards, and four rocket pods, and two AS-7 guided missiles.